fstagni/DIRACDocs/source/UserGuide/WebAppUserGuide/TabTheme/index.rst

 You can manage the state of applications by by clicking to the following menu.

 .. image:: images/managemenuitems.png
    :scale: 50 %
-   :alt: applications and desktop menu
+   :alt: Applications and desktop menu
-   :align: center
+   :align: right

  The Desktop menu item contains:

    * New Desktop: You can create an empty desktop.
    * Save: You can save the desktop
    * Save As you can duplicate your desktop.